irihitech/Semi.Avalonia/README.md

 ## Support

 We offer limited free community support for Semi Avalonia and Ursa.
-Please join our group via FeiShu(Lark)
+If you have any question or suggestion, feel free to raise issues and discussions via GitHub, and you are welcomed to join our group via FeiShu(Lark)

 ![FeiShu](./docs/community-support.png)